 Finally, there is the cost.
 It appears to be a little high.
-However, if Traeger addresses any of the issues raised above, the price would be readily justified.
+However, the price would be readily justified if Traeger addresses any of the abovementioned issues.
 However, it is difficult to find many portable pellet smokers of this size for much less.

 What comes in the package, and how much assembly is required?

 Inside the box, you’ll notice that the grill is only partially built.
-The remaining elements, on the other hand, are quite simple to install and take very little time.
+On the other hand, the remaining elements are quite simple to install and take very little time.
 Attach the legs and the pallet box as directed in the instruction manual.
-Furthermore, the kit contains all of the tools required for a proper assembly.
+Furthermore, the kit contains all the tools required for proper assembly.

 What is the runtime with a full hopper of pallets?

 With a full hopper of pallets, this grill has a runtime of about 6 or 7 hours for low-temperature cooking.
 The temperature should not rise above 250 degrees Fahrenheit.
 The runtime decreases as the temperature rises.

 How hot does the Traeger Tailgater pellet grill get?